ASS-MUIT/camel/architecture.md

 - **Trigger**: A new file in a folder, Automatic pickup of files from a disk location
 - **Output**: Processed files sent to FHIR server
 - **Advantages**: No network dependencies in the input, suitable for a first test.
 Full programmatic control, debugging capabilities
 - **Limitations**: Requires Java knowledge, less declarative.
-File-based input doesn´t fit with SOA context
+File-based input doesn't fit with SOA context

 #### 2. File input, Declarative Route (YAML DSL)
 - **Configuration**: Defined in `fileinput.camel.yaml`.
 This is the same Route than the previous one but defined with yaml instead of java